 Some other Examples of Periodic Motion:

-Apart from the above-mentioned examples, I am also mentioning some of a few here.
+Apart from the above-mentioned examples, I am also mentioning a few here.

 - Bouncing Ball